 Throughout history, other organic materials have been used to coagulate milk.
 According to Steven Jenkins’ Cheese Primer, when they were short on rennet, 18th century British cheesemakers added black snails to their milk (the snails apparently give off a coagulating enzyme).
 In an article entitled, “Old Irish Cheeses and Other Milk Products,” in the Journal of the Cork Historical and Archaeological Society (1948), writer Michael Ó Sé discusses coagulants used in traditional Irish cheesemaking.
 “Binit” or calf’s rennet was used, in addition to “binit uain” or lamb’s rennet.
 However, it is believed that “mothan,” the bog violet, was used as a form of vegetable coagulant, as was carrageen moss – although the latter may have been used more for “milk confections” than for cheesemaking.
 Suffice it to say that, throughout time, people have found many sources for coagulating their milk.

 Here at the shop, we have Spanish and Portuguese cheeses that use the cardoon thistle for coagulation, including Azeitão, Castelo Branco and Chiviri.
 Cheeses using vegetable rennet include Irish cheeses such as Cashel Blue and Ardrahan.
-Ruggles Hill Creamery here in Massachusetts employs an organic, microbial rennet that is suitable for vegetarians.
-However, many cheeses from the Old World – cheeses such as Montgomery’s Cheddar, Colston Bassett Stilton, our Cravero Parmigiano Reggiano and Marcel Petite Comté – still use traditional animal rennet (note that the Colston Bassett Stilton we get is through Neal’s Yard Dairy who specially request the use of animal rennet as opposed to vegetable rennet).
+Ruggles Hill Creamery here in Massachusetts employs an organic, microbial rennet.
+However, many cheeses from the Old World – cheeses such as Montgomery’s Cheddar, Colston Bassett Stilton, our Cravero Parmigiano Reggiano and Marcel Petite Comté – still use traditional animal rennet (the Colston Bassett Stilton we get is through Neal’s Yard Dairy who specially request the use of animal rennet as opposed to vegetable rennet).

 Whether animal, vegetable or microbial, all forms of rennet play an important role in cheesemaking and knowing one from the other can lend insights into the flavors, textures and, in some cases, the origins of a cheese.
 As always, we hope you have the opportunity to stop by and taste some of these differences with us on the cheese counter!